-Once First Access is over, Prosperous Universe will go free-to-play with a monthly subscription fee.
+Once First Access is over, the PRO license will be tied to a monthly subscription fee.
 (Some support tiers already contain PRO months for the post-release era!).
 We will always do our best to steer clear of pay-to-win and in-game purchases.
 Thank you for supporting us!

 Make sure to keep an eye on this page as we will update it continuously.